 In Florida, two people stood before a United States District court for their involvement in a marriage and visa fraud scheme.
 Ravi Babu Kolla, a foreign national from India and Krystal Cloud, of Altha, Florida conspired together to assist Indian foreign nationals with obtaining immigration benefits through the spousal visa program.
 Both parties have since pled guilty to charges of conspiracy to commit marriage and visa fraud and conspiracy to commit money laundering.
 Ms. Cloud, a United States citizen who entered a fraudulent marriage in 2017, faces two years in federal prison while Ravi Babu Kolla awaits sentencing from the acting United States Attorney for the Northern District of Florida, Lawrence Keefe.

-Florida Marriage Fraud Scheme
+Marriage Based Green Card Fraud Scheme

 For a period of 18-moths, from winter of 2017 to the summer of 2018, Kolla controlled an immigration fraud business in Bay County, Florida that sought out United States citizens to marry Indian foreign nationals.
 These clients payed Kolla to obtain US citizen spouses to remain in the United States under a fraudulent visa.
 According to the Department of Justice, a vast proportion of the foreign nationals had unlawfully extended the period of their prior visa or student visa, and were unlawfully present in the United States.
 While the recruitment of US citizens took place in Florida, the majority of the fake marriages were performed in the state of Alabama.
 In total, Kolla and Cloud facilitated over 80 fraudulent marriages.